See a list of General Studies Programs by Clicking Here!

 A degree in general studies confers upon a student standard knowledge in a broad range of subjects.
 Students pursuing a general education degree will study a wide variety of topics.
 The degree is often used by individuals unsure of what major to pursue and is obtained at the associate level.
 Bachelor and master degrees are also available, though their purpose is more career oriented.
 Associate level degrees in general education provide students with the course work and knowledge necessary to transfer to a four year institution, at which point a student will declare their major.

 Why Earn a General Education Degree?

-What is Included in a General Education College Degree?
+What is Included in a General Studies Degree?

 General education courses are geared to provide students with a wide variety of classes from several academic areas.
 Rather than a narrowly defined specialization, general education courses are diverse.
 The first two years of a general education degree program, you will take lower-level classes in areas like: